Chapter

 What does John 10:21 mean?

 In Jesus' era, insanity was assumed to be caused by demonic possession.
-Whether or not it "always" was, that was the perception of His culture.
+Whether or not it always was, such was the perception of His culture.
 When Jesus' critics accuse Him of "having a demon" (John 8:48–52), they're saying He's crazy.
 Jesus' public actions have led to occasional claims that He's mentally ill, including from His own family (Mark 3:21).
-In this particular case, Jesus recently claimed He will voluntarily die, and just as voluntarily rise from the dead, thanks to special authority granted Him by God (John 10:17–18).
-That, as expected, has caused a sharp controversy among those listening in (John 10:19).
+In this case, Jesus recently claimed He will voluntarily die, and just as voluntarily rise from the dead, thanks to special authority granted Him by God (John 10:17–18).
+As expected, that caused a sharp controversy among those listening in (John 10:19).

 After this, John's gospel skips forward several months to the Feast of Dedication (John 10:22).
-We don't learn, at least, here, how exactly the different factions in the crowd continue their debate over Jesus and His healing of the formerly-blind man.
+We don't learn, at least, here, how exactly the different factions in the crowd continue their debate over Jesus and His healing of the formerly blind man.

 Expand